Copyright © Giulia Skye 2021

 “Man, what a dick.”

 “Who was he?”
-Helen asked, struggling to keep up in her heels and tight skirt as he took the stairs two at a time.
+Helen asked, struggling to keep up in her heels and tight skirt with Sebastian as he took the stairs two at a time.

 “Just some pap hoping to get a cheap story out of me.
-He was asking me all these questions about you and how we met, and if you’d ever been to Vegas.
+He was asking me all these questions about you and how we met.
 Jeez.”

 “You should have told him to get lost.”

 “And risk causing a scene on my first day?
 No way.
-I’ve got to keep these people sweet, especially after what happened in Vegas, and there’s no way I’m embarrassing Michael or his campaign.”
-He pushed through a heavy fire door at the top of the stairs and she followed him in to the corridor.
-“I’m sorry.
-This has all happened so fast.”
+I’ve gotta keep these people sweet, especially after what happened in Vegas, and there’s no way I’m embarrassing Michael or Get Living.”
+Sebastian pushed through a heavy fire door at the top of the stairs.
+Helen followed him in to the corridor.
+“I’m sorry this has all happened so fast.”

 “Our relationship.”
 He flashed her an apologetic smile.
 “That was our first photo shoot as a couple.”